 Around the same time, a friend of ours had told us that he had a PSA count of 10.6 but had reduced it to a 0.6 in about 6 weeks without any medication.
 PSA stands for ‘prostate-specific antigen’ and is a protein produced by the prostate gland.
 0 to 2.5 is considered safe.
 10.6 can be a sign of a serious problem.
 We, of course, asked him how he had gotten these great results in such a short time.
 He had done it all through diet.
 He simply radically changed what he was eating.
 Could it be that simple?
 How had he learned this?
 He then told us about a leading Health Coach and Holistic Healer, Derek Henry.

 Derek's story is amazing.
 This man was extremely ill with 13 chronic conditions for which conventional medicine was not finding answers.
 For over 5 years he researched and came up with a completely natural and holistic approach of healing himself of all these chronic conditions.
-These conditions included candidiasis, rheumatoid arthritis, leaky gut, hypothyroid, swollen lymph nodes, prostatitis, liver issues, urinary and kidney issues, allergies, heartburn, chronic fatigue (no wonder), eczema, and pancreas problems.
+These conditions included candidiasis, rheumatoid arthritis, leaky gut, hypothyroid, and swollen lymph nodes.
+As well, he suffered with prostatitis, liver issues, urinary and kidney issues, allergies, heartburn, chronic fatigue (no wonder), eczema, and pancreas problems.

 Derek Henry is now the founder of Healing The Body and the THRIVE Online Health Program.
-He has written and published over 500 articles on natural health and helped dozens, perhaps hundreds of people overcome health challenges that conventional medicine couldn’t address.
+He has written and published over 500 articles on natural health, and optimal health, and helped dozens, perhaps hundreds of people overcome health challenges that conventional medicine couldn’t address.

 Our Thoughts on Conventional Western Medicine